 Similar to most of the leniency programmes currently in force around the globe, the MCLP has a confidentiality component.
 Pursuant to the nature of the programme and how it is set forth in the MAA, the authority has the obligation to keep the identity of the applicants confidential.
 Its main purpose is to protect the identity of the applicants to avoid any potential revenge from the other cartel members against the whistle-blowers.

-During the decision and definitive granting of benefits stage, after conducting the corresponding investigation procedure, the authority will issue the final decision through which they will resolve: the level of liability of the parties allegedly involved in the cartel; or the closure of the file due to the lack of evidence to reason responsibility.
+During the decision and definitive granting of benefits stage, after conducting the corresponding investigation procedure, the authority will issue the final decision through which it will resolve the level of liability of the parties allegedly involved in the cartel, or the closure of the file due to the lack of evidence to establish responsibility.
 If COFECE decides to impose liability on the parties, the applicants (as part of the liable parties) must be unconditionally granted with the benefits described in the table below.
-However, these benefits would only be unconditionally granted to the applicants if, accordingly to the criteria of the authority, they have fully and continuously cooperated with the authority throughout the investigation; and they have taken all necessary actions so as to no longer engage in the unlawful practices.
+However, these benefits would only be unconditionally granted to the applicants if, according to the authority’s criteria, they have fully and continuously cooperated with the authority throughout the investigation and they have taken all necessary actions to no longer engage in the unlawful practices.